 Reduce the stress

-However, in the long run, it can lead to several problems, such as depression.
+However, if left untreated, stress can cause a lot of problems in the long run,, such as depression.
 The more techniques you employ for reducing stress, the better it is.

 Work on your sleep hygiene